Selected Web Sites

-- Goal Setting 101 from Rensselaer Polytechnic Institute - features steps on how to plan and reach your personal and educational goals
+- Goal Setting from Aims Community College - features steps on how to plan and reach your personal and educational goals

 - How to Beat Procrastination from Willamette University - includes realistic steps to take when trying to overcome this habit